NaviServer Programmable Web Server

 set t [ns_json parse -output triples {{"o":{"x":1},"s":"Bob","n":null}}]

-## output: o object {x number 1} s string Bob n null __NS_JSON_NULL__
+o object {x number 1} s string Bob n null {}

 The triples representation preserves JSON type information explicitly and allows efficient navigation and modification without re-parsing JSON text.
+The canonical root wrapper makes the document type unambiguous and enables consistent JSON Pointer navigation, including selection of the entire document.

 EXAMPLES